ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week09 Ethics.md

 > In this conundrum, the main struggle is between two commitments: to God and to work.
 There is also the added difficulty that I told my work about my commitment to God, so going back on that could reflect poorly on my character to my company as well.
 I have to ask myself how important not working on Sundays is to me, and if I would have a clear conscience about breaking that rule to right an issue I created.

 ## ✨Personal Choice:
 > I would likely choose option 2 if it came to it: moving my day of rest to Monday.
 This is a sort of "middle of the road" approach, both acknowledging the need for rest and accepting my responsibility for the problem.
 While none of these options are perfect, this one has the least extreme consequences.
+I will still have to rely on the Lord over Sunday in order to get the bug fixed; it will just be a different kind of reliance.
+And, although it may look to my boss like I am willing to compromise my ideals, I believe the counter-request of Monday off could help to offset this.
+(Maybe...)